What a Microphone Does

 Externally polarized or "discrete" condenser microphones seldom have internal battery power.
 Instead, a phantom power source is used to provide both the polarizing voltage for the element and to power the impedance converter.
 This type is sometimes called a "pure condenser."

 There are a number of ways to translate sound into electrical energy.
 Carbon granules are used as elements in telephones and communications microphones.
 And some low-cost microphones use crystal or ceramic elements that are generally OK for speech, but are not seriously considered for music or critical sound reproduction.

 The ribbon offers the purest form of transduction: a thin strip of aluminum moves between two magnets, inducing voltage.
 Prized for their distinctive warm sound, ribbon mics traditionally were quite fragile; there were also widespread problems with compatibility.

 To increase the durability of the ribbon microphone Audio-Technica developed a patent-pending forming process that protects the dual ribbons from lateral flexing and distortion; there is no need to store the mics vertically as is recommended for many ribbon microphones.
-For increased sensitivity, the Audio-Technica ribbon cartridge features a dual-ribbon design: the two ribbons are suspended between the top and bottom edges of extremely powerful N50 neodymium magnets.
+For increased sensitivity, the Audio-Technica ribbon cartridge features a dual-ribbon design: the two ribbons are suspended between the top and bottom edges of extremely powerful N50 rare earth magnets.